1:1 Mentorship + Placement Support

 Role-based Dashboard + API + Cache

-• End-to-end: UI → API → DB (clean flows + error handling)
+• End-to-end: UI → API → DB with clean flows

 • Impact: performance + monitoring + simple analytics